chalatz/nice-things-svg-icon-set/README.md

 ### Inline

-In this case, you have to have the code of `nice-things.svg` in your code.
+In this case, you have to have the code of `nice-things.svg` in your HTML code.
 Just open `nice-things.svg` with a text editor, copy its contents and paste them inside your HTML file, preferably right after the `<body>` tag.

 **Important!** If you choose the inline way, don't forget to add `style="display: none"` as an attribute to the outer `<svg>` tag.
 Check the `test-inline.html` for a working example.

 **Keep in mind!**
-The  `nice-things.svg` file is quite large, close to 1.5MB.
+The  `nice-things.svg` file is quite large, over 1.5MB.
 That's because the icons are quite detailed and that comes to a cost.
 If you paste its contents inside an HTML file you work on, there is a chance your text editor will slow down or even crash.
 Also, you may find it difficult to keep working on a file with a such a considerable amount of code inside.

 If you use a server-side language or any other tool that allows you to include files (static site generators, mixture, codekit, etc), you can just include `nice-things.svg` to make your life easier.

-Now, if you want to use the toy-robot icon, use the following code:
+Now, if you want to use, say, the toy-robot icon, use the following code:

 ```html
 <svg>